folio-org/mod-configuration/README.md

 This software is distributed under the terms of the Apache License, Version 2.0.
 See the file ["LICENSE"](https://github.com/folio-org/mod-configuration/blob/master/LICENSE) for more information.

-#### Demo configuration module based on the raml-module-builder and a set of raml and json schemas backed by a mongoDB async implementation
+#### Demo configuration module based on the raml-module-builder and a set of raml and json schemas backed by a PostgreSQL async implementation

-This project is built using the raml-module-builder, using the MongoDB async client to implement some basic configuration APIs.
+This project is built using the raml-module-builder, using the PostgreSQL async client to implement some basic configuration APIs.
 It is highly recommended to read the [raml-module-builder README](https://github.com/folio-org/raml-module-builder/blob/master/README.md) since there are features that the mod-configuration module inherits from the raml-module-builder framework.

 The idea behind this module is to provide a type of centralized configuration service.
 The service allows for the creation of module configurations.
 Within a module there are named configurations, and within a configuration there are 1..N 'rows'.